 Where can you get to from Brussels?

 Brussels is a great starting point for day trips to some of Europe’s most famous destinations.
 Just a few hours away are Paris, Amsterdam, and London.
-There’s also Bruges, Ghent, and Antwerp – all beautiful Belgian cities well worth a visit.
+There’s also Bruges, Ghent, and Antwerp – all beautiful Belgian cities worth visiting.
 And if you’re looking for a little bit of nature and fresh air, head to the charming Ardennes region for some hiking and cycling.

 Can you make a day trip from Brussels to Bruges?

 Yes, you can.
-In fact, there are many great day trips from Brussels.
-It all depends on what kind of fun or attractions you are looking for.
+There are many great day trips from Brussels.
+It all depends on the fun or attractions you are looking for.